-Prior to the event, volunteer groups are encouraged to register, identifying a designated leader and a designated cleanup area.
+Prior to the event, volunteers register as groups, identifying a designated leader and a designated cleanup area.
 Any registered volunteers without a group will be assigned to a City of Calgary team at one of three designated parks.
 During the cleanup, volunteers remove the litter within their assigned location.
 The litter is collected in bags and placed beside pathways or in City garbage bins.
 City staff pick up the bags and transport them to a designated dump site where they are properly disposed of by Waste & Recycling Services.

 If you notice garbage bags that have not been picked up, please contact 311.